Functional central limit theorems and $P(phi)_{1}$-processes for the classical and relativistic Nelson models: Functional integral representations of the Nelson Hamiltonians

 When $\proo Z = \proo B$, we call this space {Kato-class}, and when $\proo Z = \proo b$, we call it {relativistic Kato-class}. } \end{definition}

-By Khasminskii's lemma \cite[Lemma 3.37]{LHB} and its straightforward extension to relativistic Kato-class it follows that the random variables $-\int_0^t V(Z_s) ds$ are exponentially integrable for all $t \geq 0$, and thus we can define the Feynman-Kac semigroup
+By Khasminskii's lemma \cite[Lemma 3.37]{LHB} and its straightforward extension to relativistic Kato-class it follows that the random variables $-\int_0^t V(b_s) ds$ are exponentially integrable for all $t \geq 0$, and thus we can define the Feynman-Kac semigroup

-Using the Markov property and stochastic continuity of the process $\proo Z$, we can show that $\{T_t: t\geq 0\}$ is a strongly continuous one-parameter semigroup of symmetric operators on $L^2(\RR^d)$.
-Then, by the Hille-Yoshida theorem, there exists a self-adjoint operator $K$ bounded from below such that $e^{-tK} = T_t$.
-Using the generator $K$, we can give a definition to a classical and a relativistic Schr\"odinger operator for Kato-class potentials.
+Using the Markov property and stochastic continuity of $\proo b$ it can be shown that $\{T_t: t\geq 0\}$ is a strongly continuous symmetric one-parameter semigroup on $L^2(\RR^d)$.
+The same considerations also hold when the process is Brownian motion.
+For all three processes respectively, by the semigroup version of Stone's theorem \cite[Proposition 3.26]{LHB} in each case there exists a self-adjoint operator $K$ bounded from below such that $e^{-tK} = T_t$.
+Using the generator $K$, we can give a definition to the operators \eqref{rela}-\eqref{classi} for Kato-class potentials, however, we keep using the notations $\hp$ for simplicity.
+In both the non-relativistic and relativistic cases we have then the following Feynman-Kac formulae.

-\begin{definition} \rm{ If $\proo Z = \proo B$, then we call the self-adjoint operator $K$ on $L^2(\BR)$ a {Schr\"odinger operator with Kato-class potential $V$}.
-If $\proo Z = \proo b$, we call $K$ a {relativistic Schr\"odinger operator with Kato-class potential $V$}. } \end{definition} For simplicity, we keep using the notations \kak{schroedinger} and (\ref{relp}).
-In both the non-relativistic and relativistic cases we have then the following Feynman-Kac formula.

-\begin{proposition}[\textbf{Functional integral representation}] Let $f,g\in L^2(\BR)$.
-If $V$ is of Kato-class, then for any of the operators $K$ defined above we have